-But the trophy passed to Bernard Arnault, the French tycoon who got his start in luxury by acquiring Christian Dior in 1985 and then went on to capture Louis Vuitton and other premium names under his luxury group Louis Vuitton Moet Hennessy, better known as LVMH (LVMUY).
+Although Elon Must has retaken the title of “World’s Richest Man,” earlier this year the trophy briefly passed to Bernard Arnault, the French tycoon who got his start in luxury by acquiring Christian Dior in 1985 and then went on to capture Louis Vuitton and other premium names under his luxury group Louis Vuitton Moet Hennessy, better known as LVMH (LVMUY).
 It’s one of three luxury stocks I’ll examine today.

 This January, LVMH purchased Tiffany & Co.
 Tiffany operates 326 stores globally in countries such as the United States, Japan, and Canada, as well as certain regions of Europe, Latin America and Pacific Asia.

 Find out which stocks you should buy this month to make money in this changing market.

 For many Americans, it’s a sad development since it ends Tiffany’s 182-year reign as the leading stand-alone luxury brand in America.
 Tiffany’s had been struggling a bit as revenue was coming in at a slower rate as the company was in a midst of a turnaround.